Training Neural Networks on Data Sources with Unknown Reliability: Related work

+Noisy \textit{inputs} are additionally studied in \citet{lixiong2021learning}, where they present RRL, employing two contrastive losses and a noise cleaning method using model confidence during training.
+This approach requires modifications to the model architecture and a $k$-nearest neighbours search at each epoch.

+However, these current works on noisy data do not consider that data can originate from multiple sources, which can have differing noise rates.
+We hypothesise that this information is important when data sources contain differing noise rates.

-Federated Learning allows for training models on data from multiple sources whilst respecting each source's privacy.
-The server trains a global model based on local updates of models on each source device, eliminating the requirement for a centralised server to store and handle data \cite{konevcny2016federated}.
-When data sources are unreliable (i.e., client data is corrupted or potentially malicious), federated learning algorithms may fail \cite{li2020federated}, as local model updates can have negative effects on the global model.
-Jebreel et al. \cite{Jebreel2022} and Stripelis et al. \cite{Stripelis2022} discuss solutions to situations in which unreliable data is malicious (i.e., in adversarial attacks), but do not consider noisy observations from benevolent sources.
-To tackle the issue of varied data quality in client data, Li et al. \cite{li2021auto} proposed a novel federated learning approach called Auto-weighted Robust Federated Learning (ARFL) which learns the global model and the weights of local updates simultaneously.
-We will refer to this model as FED ARFL to emphasise its grounding in Federated Learning.
-The weighted sum of empirical risk of clients' loss is minimised with a regularisation parameter, where the weights are distributed by comparing each client's empirical risk to the average empirical risk of the best $k$ clients.
-The contribution to weight updates of the clients with higher losses are minimised in respect to the updates from other clients; allowing the global model to learn more from clients that achieve lower losses.
-FED ARFL will serve as a baseline model in our study as it is the closest research in the literature to the setting that we investigate.
-However, in our testing, we allow for the transfer of data to the server, since we are not concerned with this constraint.
+In federated learning, a server trains a global model using local updates on each source \citep{konevcny2016federated}, but when sources are noisy, these algorithms often fail \citep{li2020federated}.
+To address the varied data quality, \citet{li2022auto} propose ARFL, which learns global and local weight updates simultaneously.
+The weighted sum of the empirical risk of clients' loss is minimised, where the weights are distributed by comparing each client's empirical risk with the average empirical risk of the best $k$ clients.
+The contribution to weight updates from the clients with higher losses is minimised with respect to the updates from other clients -- forcing the global model to learn more from clients that achieve lower losses.
+Here, the noise rates of individual data sources are considered during training, however the constraints of the federated learning setting limit this methods use when data can be shared.